 Global Volcanism Program | Image GVP-02675

 These islands and peninsulas on the north coast of Augustine formed in 1883 when collapse of the summit produced a large debris avalanche.
-The highly mobile avalanche traveled half of its 8-km runout beyond the pre-1883 shoreline and extended the shoreline of the island up to 2 km.
-Pyroclastic flows from that eruption also reached the new coastline and formed the light-colored deposits to the lower left.
+Deposits from the highly mobile avalanche extended the island up to 2 km beyond the pre-1883 shoreline.
+Pyroclastic flows from that eruption also reached the new coastline and emplaced the light-colored deposits to the lower left.

 Photo by Lee Siebert (Smithsonian Institution).